andresd24/ember-mirage-example/README.md

 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit specific posts at [http://localhost:4200/posts/1](http://localhost:4200/posts/1).

 ## Current Issues

-I updated the project to use two models (and additional "user" model to show names) and also "fixtures" instead of fakers.
-Fixtures are fixed test cases (you can uncomment fakers to see how they behave).
-The Mirage API mocks are sending the right data but there's an issue with the UX not showing data from the second model but just empty links.
+I updated the project to use two models (and additional "user" model to show names); however, the Mirage API mocks are sending the right data but there's an issue with the UX not showing data from the second model but just empty links.
 I'm trying to solve that and any help will be strongly welcomed.

+* Error:  Visit specific posts at [http://localhost:4200/users/1](http://localhost:4200/users/1). (empty user)

 ### Code Generators